Aerial survey view of Christ Episcopal ChurchAerial survey · USDA NAIP · public domain

 Apparition of Rev. Alexander Cummings on the bell-tower stairs and near the altarCandles blown out without explanationMoving objects and self-swinging doorsUnexplained cold in the former rector's officeA materializing-and-vanishing batApparition of an elderly woman seated in a pew

-The central haunting at Christ Episcopal Church is attributed to the Rev. Alexander Griswold Cummings, who served as rector for nearly half a century.
-According to widely repeated local lore, sightings of Cummings began shortly after his death in 1948.
+The central haunting at Christ Episcopal Church is attributed to the Rev. Alexander Griswold Cummings, who served as rector from December 1900 until his death in September 1946 — nearly 46 years.
+According to widely repeated local lore, sightings of Cummings began shortly after his death in 1946.
 His successor, the Rev. James Pike, who became rector in 1947 and is later famous as the controversial Bishop of California, is said to have seen a clear apparition of Cummings ascending the bell-tower steps and lingering near the altar (New York Haunted Houses; Poughkeepsie Public Library District; WRRV).

 In life, Cummings reportedly disliked candles, and lore holds that candles used during services were repeatedly snuffed out; overhead objects were said to move, doors to swing on their own, and unexplained sounds to echo through the church.
 One account describes a bat that materialized inside the church and then vanished.
 Lore says the activity quieted for years and only resurfaced after a 1990s rector moved the rector's office to a new part of the building, converting the old office into a library, which was then reportedly left unusually cold in the mornings (New York Haunted Houses).